The Best Is Yet to Come (Bonnie Tyler album): Tour

-On 15 December 2020, Tyler announced that she would embark on a European tour to commemorate her 70th birthday and the release of The Best Is Yet to Come.
-The tour was set to begin on 17 February 2022 at the Mitsubishi Electric Halle in Düsseldorf, Germany, and conclude on 29 April 2022 at the Kongress am Park in Augsburg, Germany, with a total of 38 dates in venues throughout Austria, Belgium, France, Germany and Switzerland.
+On 15 December 2020, Tyler announced that she would embark on a European tour to commemorate her 70th birthday and the release of "The Best Is Yet to Come."
+The tour was set to begin on 17 February 2022, at the Mitsubishi Electric Halle in Düsseldorf, Germany, and conclude on 29 April 2022, at the Kongress am Park in Augsburg, Germany, with a total of 38 dates in venues throughout Austria, Belgium, France, Germany and Switzerland.
 However, only three dates in Cottbus, Halle and Berlin took place as scheduled.
 The rest of the tour was postponed to late 2023 due to complications related to the COVID-19 pandemic.

 Critical reception

-Retro Pop magazine named The Best Is Yet to Come as Tyler's best album since Hide Your Heart (1988), noting that Tyler sounds "rested, strong and raring to go".
-In a review of the single, Retro Pop described the title track as "a slice of 80's new wave perfection", featuring "pulsing synths and a harmony laden sing-a-long chorus that proves irresistible".
-Markos Papadatos of Digital Journal stated that Tyler "proves that she is like a fine wine, where her harking and heavenly voice only gets better with age and experience", describing the album as "eclectic".
-In Belfast Telegraph, Beverley Rouse described The Best Is Yet to Come as "an enjoyable listen", and commended Tyler for "bringing something different" with her cover of "I'm Not in Love" by 10cc.
-The Scotsman critic Fiona Shepherd called the album "a patchy playlist of covers and originals", but noted "I’m Only Guilty (Of Loving You)" as a strong moment.
-Onet Muzyka critic Bartosz Sąder noted that The Best Is Yet to Come is "not as expressive" as Tyler's previous albums, but that her "hoarse vocal fits perfectly into the style of the 80s-inspired songs".
+Retro Pop magazine named The Best Is Yet to Come as Tyler's best album since Hide Your Heart (1988), noting that Tyler sounds "rested, strong and raring to go."
+In a review of the single, Retro Pop described the title track as "a slice of 80's new wave perfection," featuring "pulsing synths and a harmony laden sing-a-long chorus that proves irresistible."
+Markos Papadatos of Digital Journal stated that Tyler "proves that she is like a fine wine, where her harking and heavenly voice only gets better with age and experience," describing the album as "eclectic."
+In Belfast Telegraph, Beverley Rouse described The Best Is Yet to Come as "an enjoyable listen," and commended Tyler for "bringing something different" with her cover of "I'm Not in Love" by 10cc.
+The Scotsman critic Fiona Shepherd called the album "a patchy playlist of covers and originals," but noted "I’m Only Guilty (Of Loving You)" as a strong moment.
+Onet Muzyka critic Bartosz Sąder noted that The Best Is Yet to Come is "not as expressive" as Tyler's previous albums, but that her "hoarse vocal fits perfectly into the style of the 80's-inspired songs."
 Writing for the Finnish newspaper Helsingin Sanomat, Mervi Vuorela opined that Tyler would have achieved better results with hard rock songs instead of pop rock.